My home page

 “You're the one that I'll harangue.

-"Got a meet at ten.
-Must I use pen?
+"I've a meeting at ten.
+Must I use a pen?

 “You're supposed to make it work."

 I could tell from his tone at the end of the phone

 But he had a point: in this hardware joint,